-Derby is a traditional British cheese made in Derbyshire, England since the 16th century.
-Hard to find these days, it is England's oldest and most famous cheeses made in several varieties including sage and port wine.
+Derby is a traditional British cheese made in Derbyshire, England, since the 16th century.
+It is England's oldest and most famous cheese made in several varieties, including Sage Derby.

-Made with cow’s milk, Derby is a semi-hard cheese with a mild flavour and creamy ivory to a rich yellow pate.
-It is sometimes compared to mild cheddar because of the texture but Derby is more mild with a buttery, creamy flavour and strong melting ability.
+Derby is a semi-hard cheese made from cow's milk.
+It has a mild flavour and creamy ivory to a rich yellow pate.
+It is sometimes compared to mild cheddar because of the texture, but Derby is milder with a buttery, creamy flavour and strong melting ability.

 Only a few farms in England make Derby cheese the time-honoured way.
 Traditional Derby matured for nine months and has an open texture with a smooth, creamy body and a nutty flavour.